 Development options in Lewes District are also significantly constrained by a number of other factors such as the National Park designation, Special Areas of Conservation (SACs), Sites of Special Scientific Interest (SSSIs) and transport infrastructure capacity issues.
-The result is that the number of strategic (100+units) development sites available for delivery in the early part of the plan period in the district is very limited.
+The result is that the number of strategic (100+units) development sites available in the district is very limited.